Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Proof of Theorem and of Corollary , and examples

 \end{rem}

-\begin{proof}[Proof of Theorem \ref{theorem:min_of_two}] The idea of this proof is to let distributions $H_1$ and $H_2$ essentially ``take turns'' on successive intervals.
+\begin{proof}[Proof of Theorem \ref{theorem:min_of_two}] Let $H_1$ and $H_2$ be the distribution functions of $\xi_1$ and $\xi_2$.
+The idea of the proof is to let them essentially ``take turns'' on successive intervals.
 We divide the positive real axis into consecutive intervals $(a_i, a_{i+1}]$.
-On even-indexed intervals, we ``freeze'' the risk function $R_1$ while letting $R_2$ increase together with $R_F$.
+On even-indexed intervals, we ``freeze'' the cumulative hazard $R_1$ while letting $R_2$ increase together with $R_F$.
 On odd-indexed intervals, we do the opposite: keep $R_2$ fixed and let $R_1$ follow $R_F$.
-By carefully stitching these pieces together, we ensure that the sum $R_1 + R_2$ (i.e., the risk function of the minimum) matches $R_F$ at all points.
+By carefully stitching these pieces together, we ensure that the sum $R_1 + R_2$ (i.e., the cumulative hazard of the minimum) matches $R_F$ at all points.
 Hence, $\min(\xi_1, \xi_2)$ has exactly the distribution $F$.
 At each step, we also choose the lengths of these intervals in such a way that each distribution's tail is made ``heavy enough.''
 This ``alternating'' approach guarantees that while each random variable is heavy-tailed (in the sense prescribed by $g$), their minimum still reproduces the desired lighter-tailed distribution $F$.